DerrickQuinnKU/oracli/README.md

 # Oracli

-oracli will send 0 or more input files to a specific version of the oracle, and write the stdout and stderr returned by the oracle.
+Oracli is a tool for accessing the KU EECS 665 oracle with a CLI frontend.
+It will send 0 or more input files to a specific version of the oracle, and write the stdout and stderr returned by the oracle to files in the working directory.
 For `file.jeff`, oracli will create output files of the form `file.out.expected` and `file.err.expected`.

 # Installation & Dependencies